jared-l-vine/hero6e-foundryvtt/README.md

     PCs and NPCs: attack card will update stun, body, and end for all tokens/actors

 ## Known Limitations
 - The upload of a .HDC file is practically a requirment.
 You can't create powers, skills, or equipment from scratch.
-Modififying character is limited within the system.
+Character editing is limited within the system.
+- Power frameworks are largely ignored, but all the powers within the framework should work as expected.
+- Encurance use of non-attacking powers is untracked.
+- Perks, Talens, and Complications are not implemented.
+- Power limitations are largely not implemented
 - The following power are largely not implemneted
   - Adjustment powers (Absorption Aid, Drain, Healing).
   - Attack powers that do not do stun/body damage (Change Environment, Darkness, Dispel, Drain, Entangle, Flash, Images, Mental Illusions, Mind Control, Reflection, Transform).